-1. The clinical evidence requirements: The proposal sets stricter requirements regarding clinical evidence which will restore the confidence of the public and the medical community.
+1. The clinical evidence requirements: in an effort to restore the confidence of the public and the medical community in the Medical Devices Regulation, the proposal sets stricter requirements regarding clinical evidence.
 We believe a good balance should be found between pre-market and post-market requirements.
 In the medical devices field, post-market clinical evidence has proven to be effective and is critical for medical devices.
-However, we are concerned that some of the requirements introduced by the European Parliament will have a negative impact on device innovation.
+We are concerned that some of the requirements introduced by the Parliament and the Council will have a negative impact on device innovation, while not improving patient safety.

-The demonstration of efficacy is not a concept applicable to all medical devices (e.g. the efficacy of a syringe would be difficult to determine); therefore the proposal needs to clearly define what is meant by 'efficacy'.
+The demonstration of efficacy is not a concept applicable to all medical devices (e.g. the efficacy of a syringe would be difficult to determine) and the text would benefit from a definition of efficacy that is appropriate for medical devices.
+The requirements to have clinical data for all medical devices is also a concept that is not applicable to all medical devices.
+What meaningful information would a clinical investigation on a medical bed provide?

-Although a restriction of the definition of clinical equivalence is already in the text, a requirement was introduced to even further restrict its use for all class III devices.
-As a consequence, clinical investigations would need to be performed for all class III devices, even for modifications having no impact on the clinical performance of the device, thus strongly limiting incremental innovation and improvement of devices.
+Although a restriction of the definition of clinical equivalence is already included in the Commission's proposal, an amendment was introduced by the Parliament to further restrict its use for all Class III devices.
+As a consequence, clinical investigations would need to be performed for all Class III devices, even for modifications having no impact on the clinical performance of the device, thus strongly limiting incremental innovation and improvement of devices.